 Postcard from the Future - Revisited

 I think you called it the 'Gig Economy’, people working for themselves and offering their services on a freelance basis.
-Self-employed tradespeople and subcontractors were as old as the hills, but when it extended to knowledge workers, things started to change.
+Self-employed tradespeople were as old as the hills, but when it extended to 'so called' knowledge workers, things started to change.

 Occasionally we reminisce about office politics and the appalling bosses we used to have.
 It was incredible the way so many unsuitable people rose to the top as a result of deranged personalities and psychotic belief mechanisms.

 That still exists in Government, but even world leaders are starting to admit their human frailties - or just getting found out more often.
 Those early Covid pandemics made people realise that boasting and bullying were highly unattractive traits.
 The fall-out lasted for ages, and we had a great time reinventing a smarter way to earn a living.

 Work's become a better place, so much more interesting and enlightening - so sit tight because it will be with you sooner than you think.

 Does your business have an opinion and a recognisable voice in our digital age?
 If not you need to do something about it.